amantuladhar/LearnDockerKubernetes/content/01-docker/04-Stopping-Removing-Images-Containers.md

 ---
 category: Hands On With Docker Command
 ---
-# Removing Containers / Images
+# Removing Containers and Images

 ## Deleting Container